GrapheneOS/hardened_malloc/README.md

 * `CONFIG_SEAL_METADATA`: `true` or `false` (default) to control whether Memory Protection Keys are used to disable access to all writable allocator state outside of the memory allocator code.
-It's currently disabled by default due to lack of regular testing and a significant performance cost for this use case on current generation hardware, which may become drastically lower in the future.
+It's currently disabled by default due to a significant performance cost for this use case on current generation hardware, which may become drastically lower in the future.
 Whether or not this feature is enabled, the metadata is all contained within an isolated memory region with high entropy random guard regions around it.

 The following integer configuration options are available: